natural-script/core/CONTRIBUTING.md

 Thank you for your interest in contributing to Project Jste :tada:!

-Project Jste is the first transalted JS framework in the world which makes anyone be able to develop his/her own code using his/her local natural language instead of the currently used complex syntax
+Project Jste is the first transalted JS framework in the world which will make anyone be able to develop his/her own code using his/her local natural language instead of the currently used complex syntax

 This documents is a set of guidelines for contributing to Project Jste on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.